 - treat all complainants with respect, recognising that the issue of complaint is important to the complainant

-- maintain confidentiality of parties involved, keeping any information private to those directly involved in the complaint and its resolution
+- maintain confidentiality of the parties involved, keeping any information private to those directly involved with the complaint and its resolution

 - ensure advocacy is available to clients who make a complaint and require support

 - resolve complaints, where possible, to the satisfaction of the complainant

 - deal with all complaints in a timely manner

 - keep parties informed of progress of the complaint

 - ensure that Board of Governance members, staff, volunteers are given information about the complaints procedure as part of their induction and are aware of procedures for managing client feedback and complaints.

 - ensure all service users, stakeholders and members are aware of the complaint policies and procedures

 - ensure that a complainant is not penalised in any way during the progress of an issue or prevented from use of services during the complaint management process